Wednesday, 5 August 2020

 - By encouraging plant growth, it also encourages populations of introduced surface-casting earthworms and increased soil microbial numbers and function.

-Significant increases in dry matter production and quality are possible with the correct balance of P and S. Sulphur- enriched superphosphates are widely used particularly in South Island hill and high country, but the amount of sulphur required will dictate which product is used.
-Sulphur super contains both quick-acting sulphate sulphur and slow-release elemental sulphur, which is great for maintenance, particularly where topdressing is infrequent, and on sedimentary, pumice and peat soils under high rainfall.
+Significant increases in dry matter production and quality are possible with the correct balance of P and S. Sulphur- enriched superphosphates with elemental sulphur are widely used throughout New Zealand, the amount of sulphur required will dictate which product is used.
+Sulphur super contains both quick-acting sulphate sulphur and slow-release elemental sulphur, which is great for maintenance.

-To produce superphosphate, we need to actively blend rock types (3-5 different rocks) to ensure the chemical and physical specifications are met.
-We produce our superphosphate from a limited number of usable rocks from places such as Morocco, Christmas Island, Togo and China, with each rock having some constraining aspect that means it cannot be used on its own.
+To produce superphosphate, we need to actively blend rock types (three to five different rocks) to ensure the chemical and physical specifications are met.
+We produce our superphosphate from a limited number of usable rocks from places such as Morocco, Togo, Vietnam, and China, with each rock having some constraining aspect that means it cannot be used on its own.
 We continue to carry out trial work on other phosphate rocks from around the world.

 Our manufacturing sites are mechanised and have automated computer-aided control of most functions, whilst strictly adhering to the environmental consents at our production sites.
 They incorporate up to date and ongoing research into all systems from the characterisation of the rock phosphates, blending, grinding, acidulation, granulation, maturing of the product and control of emissions.